reiver/golang-backend-training/chapters/logging/README.md

 The program you will create (that uses that logger you created) will log the following:—

-At the beginning of the program it logs:
+At the beginning of the program it will log:
 > BEGIN

-At the beginning of the program it logs:
+In the middle of the program it will log:
 > I said "Hello world!"

-At the end of the program it logs:
+And at the end of the program it will log:
 > END

 And it will look something like: